JPSAppClub/ExampleApp/README.md

-# JPS App Club: Color "Calculator"
+# JPS App Club: "Color Calculator"
 This is an example app that demonstrates basic Android app development concepts:
   - The MVC model
   - User interface